Computer

 Storage

 The size of a hard drive or solid-state drive determines how many programs and files you can fit on it before running out of space.
-Unless you’re buying something like a Chromebook where cloud storage is a big feature, a computer with at least 500GB of space is a good starting point.
+Unless you’re buying something like a Chromebook where storage is a big feature, a computer with at least 500GB of space is a good starting point.
 If you have a lot of games or movies that you want to store, then you’ll want to consider a secondary drive with a terabyte or two of additional space.

 Today, most computers have at least one SSD, or solid-state drive, for storage.
 SSDs are much faster than older HDDs (hard disk drives with moving, magnetic parts), which means you can open and find files faster.
 SSDs are your best bet for a boot drive, with traditional hard drives best suited as additional storage space and secondary drives.